 While New Orleans isn’t as accessible by public transportation as other cities, it does have a unique advantage: its streetcars.

-New Orleans’ streetcars are a fantastic and unique way to get around the city.
+The streetcars are a fantastic and unique way to get around the city.

-Or take the City Park line out to see the gorgeous City Park, New Orleans Museum of Art, Louisiana Children’s Museum, or the New Orleans Botanical Garden.
+Or take the City Park Line out to see the gorgeous City Park, New Orleans Museum of Art, Louisiana Children’s Museum, or the New Orleans Botanical Garden.

 Aside from the food, New Orleans is also known for its cocktail scene.